Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 Which Route is Best for Epinephrine in OHCA?

 Background Epinephrine remains a staple in cardiopulmonary resuscitation (CPR) in out-of-hospital cardiac arrest (OHCA).
 However, the optimal dose, timing, and route of administration are still unknown.
 Standard dosing of epinephrine is 1mg every 3 to 5 minutes via the intravenous (IV) or intraosseous (IO) route.
-IO lines are quicker to establish and have a […]
+IO lines are quicker to establish and have a higher […]

 The Death of MONA in ACS: Oxygen